 - We expect our actions to demonstrate our care for the ecological environment, our care for people, our care for the communities of Burlington and Bristol, as well as the world as a whole.

-The WaterStudio is the product of a 12-year journey of environmentalists looking to help Burlington City take advantage of a rare natural resource: a fresh water lake in an Island in a tidal river sandwiched between two urban areas.
-The Island Waters Institute, is a 501(c)(3) not for profit creating the WaterStudio, a global museum attraction inspiring the appreciation, conservation and restoration of Water.
+The Island Waters Institute (formerly Woolman Community Development) has been on a 14-year journey to help Burlington City take advantage of a rare natural resource: a freshwater lake in an Island in a tidal river sandwiched between two urban areas.

-The seed to this adventure was planted during the nearly two-hour ride founder Karen Robbins made to New York City where she underwrote affordable housing and other structured municipal securities as a First VP for Ambac Indemnity.
-Being deeply interested in community revitalization, Robbins could not help but dwell on the possibilities after reading about Burlington City’s desire to use Burlington Island for revitalization.
+It began during the nearly two-hour ride that founder Karen Robbins made to New York City where she underwrote affordable housing and other structured municipal securities as a First VP for Ambac Indemnity.
+After reading about Burlington City’s desire to use Burlington island for revitalization, Robbins being deeply interested in community rejuvenation, could not help but dwell on the possibilities.

-Once situated at the NJ non-profit corporation, Woolman Community Development (“Woolman”), Robbins responded to a Request for Qualifications issued by the Board of Island Managers (“Managers”) for purposes of leasing Burlington Island for the maximum time permitted – a period of 24 years with three automatic extensions to develop land uses limited to conservation, recreation, culture and education.
+Once situated at the NJ non-profit corporation, Woolman Community Development, Robbins responded to a Request for Qualifications issued by the Board of Island Managers for purposes of leasing Burlington Island for the maximum time permitted – a period of 24 years with two automatic extensions to develop land uses limited to conservation, recreation, culture and education.
 Woolman got approved, and the team got busy.

-Robbins learned from the obstacles: having to find an investor for property that could not be owned, an island with no access or infrastructure, ACE threats to dump dredge spoils, city-imposed restrictions regarding access (politics), ecological sensitivity, lack of governmental financial assistance and development limited to conservation, recreation, culture and education; all faced during the Great Recession.
+Robbins learned from the obstacles, i.e., having to find an investor for property that could not be owned, an island with no access or infrastructure, threats to dump dredge spoils by the Army Corp of Engineers, city-imposed restrictions regarding access, ecological sensitivity, lack of governmental financial assistance and development limited to conservation, recreation, culture and education; all faced during the Great Recession.

 Board of Directors

-Ms. Robbins is also the President of OZ Capital Gains and OZ Manager LLC for purposes of funding a garage on the mainland to support the WaterStudio project.
+Ms. Robbins is also a principal of OZ Capital Gains LP and OZ Manager LLC.

 Jack Johnson: Treasurer